Butoh Workshop Summer 2026 in Pariswith Juju Alishina

 Butoh celebrates the rites of life: birth, the burning pains of romantic passion, suffering, death.

 The 1980s saw the emergence of a new wave of Butoh, in which the resolutely contemporary movements expressed a new kind of rebellion.
-Juju Alishina can be linked to this new aesthetic.
+Juju Alishina can be linked to this aesthetic.

 Testimonials from trainees